marlonmisra/vehicle-tracking/README.md

 **Approach 3 - Convolutional neural network with raw features**

-For this last approach I decided to use raw features rather than the derived features.
-I did this because the whole point of a convolutional layer is to be able to handle and make sense of 3 dimensional images inputs and derive better features for successive layers.
-Immidiately after the convolutional layer, I also made use of a MaxPooling2D layer to squeeze the spatial dimensions and reduce commplexity.
+For this last approach I used raw features instead of the derived ones.
+I did this because convolutional layers do feature extraction on images really well and I wanted to see how testing accuracy compared with the other approaches.
+After the convolutioanl layer, I also used a MaxPooling2D layer to squeeze the spatial dimensions and reduce complexity, so that training runs faster.

 With the setup below I was able to achieve a testing accuracy of 97.6%.